lovali-crypto/subsquid-monitoring/readme.md

 - TELEGRAM_CHAT_ID: Determine the chat ID where you want to receive the notifications.
 You can either create a dedicated chat group or use your personal chat ID.

 - VALIDATOR_P2P_ADDRESS: Set the P2P address of the validator you want to monitor.

+- SUBSQUID_NETWORK: The subsquid network to monitor

+- HEALTHCHECK_URL: if you want to enable healthcheck.io integration, add the full endpoint url.

 **4. Run the Monitoring Script**